Juang1908/Skills-Challenge-Quiz/README.md

 ## Description

-A short quiz with multiple choice questions.
+A short timed quiz with multiple choice questions.

 ## Table of Contents